Welcome to today's edition of the Rush 24-7 podcast.

 It's about millions of Americans coming together to say we can get a better speechwriter than this.

-And this is all she's gotta say.
+And this is all she's got to say.

 This is the message.

-The Wall Street Journal said, Well, this is what Trump needs.
+The Wall Street Journal said, well, this is what Trump needs.

 He had a message he could stay on like this.

-He could be using that phrase love a certain way all over the country.
+He could be using that phrase, love a certain way, all over the country.

-Believe it when you see it, because I don't reckon this is uh this is gonna quite work out the way it is.
+Because I don't reckon this is going to quite work out the way it is.

 I mean, this is the thing.

-This is just bland Pabulum.
+This is just bland pabulum.

 This is nothing.